Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - He spent a lot of time in the library and actually kept it quite organized.
 - There’s a giant rat in the basement.

 If the PC is friendly towards him, he will lead them to the basement and ask them to get rid of the giant rat.
 He's not much of a fighter so he won't help, but he's curious if there's anything worthwhile in there.
-But first, the Player will probably want a tour of the manor, the layout of which is detailed in Appendix B. The second floor is an array of small bedrooms.
+But first, the Player will probably want a tour of the manor, the layout of which is detailed in [[Appendix B]].
+The second floor is an array of small bedrooms.

 In the library and throughout the interior of the manor, the player will find a lot of books.
 Many of them recount the Last War and the victories of the empire, while others are fiction novels, alchemical recipes, guides for collecting herbs, and more. **On the top shelf of the last bookcase, the player will find a *Headband of Intellect*.**